andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 ## Approach
-1. The pyodbc package was used to connect to the WWI database and query via python.
+1. The pyodbc package was used to connect to the AdventureWorks database and query in python.
-2. First, SQL was used to create the **'productdf'** dataframe which detailed qualitative and quantitative data at the granularity level of Stock Item ID.
-We'd like to see a breakdown of sales success per category>subcategory>product>size/color.
+2. Since we'll be importing our data to Tableau, it's in our best interests to work from one large dataframe.
+This isn't always possible, but we can take advantage of the opportunity here with **'custdf'**
-3. Next, SQL was then used to create **'timedf'** which will compare transformations of revenue and profit over time.
+3. There wasn't much cleaning to be done, but I did need to convert the **BirthDate** column to a brand new **Age** column.
+I wrote a custom function and used the difference between today's date and BirthDate to make Age.
 4. Regex was implemented to standardize StockItemName in **'productdf'**, and to categorize it in **'timedf'**.
-5. And finally, the two dataframes were exported from Python and imported to Tableau.
+5. The two dataframes were exported from Python, a few dashboard elements were designed in Figma, then everything was imported to Tableau.
-6. The complete dashboard features hover tooltips on most graphics and text boxes.
+6. The complete [dashboard] features hover tooltips on most graphics and text boxes.

 ![](Dashboard_Screenshots/tooltip_gif.gif)